qtmready/qtmready/GETTING_STARTED.md

 - `proto`: Contains generated code from protobuf definitions, acting as the shared data structure for communication within the application.
 - `db`: Provides the persistence layer, utilizing `sqlc` for standardized SQL queries and `go-migrate` for database migrations.
 - `observe`: Standardizes observability, handling metrics, tracing, and logging across the application.

 #### Level 1 - Utilities and Core Abstractions

 - `cast`: Facilitates data conversion between protobuf definitions and SQL queries, serving as a bridge between data models and the database.
 - `erratic`: Provides standardized error handling, leveraging the `erratic` package for automatic error logging and utilities for custom error types.

 #### Level 2 - Core Logic

 - `auth`: Implements authentication and authorization mechanisms for securing access to the application.
 - `core`: Encompasses the main business logic, defining core functionalities and workflows.

-#### Level 3 - Interfaces and Integration Points
+#### Level 3 - Integration Points

 - `hooks`: Defines a mechanism for registering and invoking hooks, allowing external systems to integrate with specific functionalities within the `core` package.

+#### Level 4 - Interfaces

 - `nomad`: Provides gRPC server and client for interacting with Nomad, enabling task management, deployment, and resource control.
 - `web`: Provides the HTTP server (webhooks) for exposing API endpoints for external interactions with the application.